colinfitzgerald3281/colinfitzgerald3281/README.md

 - 👋 Hi, I’m Colin FitzGerald (@colinfitzgerald3281)
 - 👀 I’m interested in distributed systems, full-stack and backend engineering.
-- 🌱 I’m currently working on the Normandy DataBase
 - 😄 I work on the EHR team
 - 📫 How to reach me: colin.fitzgerald@getathelas.com
 - 😄 Pronouns: he/him/his